ncphillips/truecoders.io/_coders/grant-berryman.markdown

     * Helped customers through dialogue find the right solution for their needs
     * Assisted customers with new device setup and product education
     * Taught group workshops on Apple products and services
-- company: Buster’s Billiards and Backroom
+- company: Buster's Billiards and Backroom
   position: Tech Manager
   start_date: 2009-06-01 01:00:00 -05:00
   end_date: 2010-01-01 00:00:00 -06:00